 The purchase cost of the Refund Option will only be refunded if Sorcerer Lodge cancels your trip.

 We are unable to accept new bookings from American or other International guests for the coming season.
-We will be happy to transfer your booking to your preferred dates in 2022 or 2023, or provide you with a full refund.

 Right now, the Canadian border is closed to International Travel for discretionary purposes, and a 14 day quarantine period is in effect for essential visitors.
 The BC Restart Plan indicates that the border will remain closed, or that the quarantine-on-entry requirement will remain in effect until a vaccine or effective treatment for COVID-19 is developed.